 Dla przechodzących z jednego języka programowania na inny.
-Jeśli przestawiasz się na jeden z języków zorientowanych obiektowo (Java, C++, Go, C#, PHP, Python, Ruby, Swift lub TypeScript), łatwo pojmiesz sens tekstu dzięki wielu przykładom z życia wziętych, analogiom, ilustracjom i diagramom.
+Jeśli przestawiasz się na jeden z języków zorientowanych obiektowo (C#, C++, Go, Java, PHP, Python, Ruby, Rust, Swift lub TypeScript), łatwo pojmiesz sens tekstu dzięki wielu przykładom z życia wziętych, analogiom, ilustracjom i diagramom.

 Jakość książki można ocenić samemu.
 Demo zawiera spis treści, kilka rozdziałów wprowadzających, trzy zasady dobrego projektowania oraz opis wzorca projektowego Metoda wytwórcza.

 Kupując teraz nic nie ryzykujesz.
 Jeśli w ciągu miesiąca od zakupu dojdziesz do wniosku, że książka nie jest pomocna, otrzymasz swoje pieniądze z powrotem.
 Bez zbędnych pytań.